SxBxcoder/Brain-Tumour-Classification-Using-Deep-Learning-And-XAI/README.md

 🧠 Brain Tumour Classification & Prognosis Using Deep Learning and Explainable AI

-This repository presents the culmination of a research internship at IIT Kharagpur under the mentorship of Prof. Aritra Hazra, focused on developing AI-driven tools for brain tumour analysis through deep learning and explainability.
+This repository presents the culmination of my Summer Research Internship at IIT Kharagpur under the mentorship of Prof. Aritra Hazra, focused on developing AI-driven tools for brain tumour analysis through deep learning and explainability.

 📌 Abstract